alexxu2011/star-toucher/README.md

 # star-toucher
-Touch the Sun: Parker Solar Probe's Journey from Team: Star Toucher for NASA Space Apps 2022
+## Touch the Sun: Parker Solar Probe's Journey
+** Team: Star Toucher **

+** Motto: Touch the sun, and sea of stars! **

+We are a team of two kids (9 and 11 years old) who like astronomy, chemistry, drawing comics and playing board game.

 ## High-Level Project Summary